');

 About Bridgeton, MO

-Bridgeton is a mid-sized city in Missouri with a population of 11,372 residents.
-The median household income is $73,320 per year, which is above the national average.
-The median age in Bridgeton is 42.1 years.
+Bridgeton is a mid-sized city located in Missouri with a population of 11,372 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,320 per year, which is 2% below the national median of $75,149.
+The median age of 42.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Bridgeton, MO